trojrobert/trojrobert.github.io/_posts/2020-05-24-complete-study-guide-for-microsoft-azure-ai-100-exam-designing-and-implement-an-azure-ai-solution.md

 source: https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-edge

-I just passed the Microsoft Azure AI-100 exam which made me a Microsoft Azure AI Engineer Associate, therefore decided to compile resources that contributed to my success in the exam.
+I just passed the Microsoft Azure AI-100 exam which made me a Microsoft Azure AI Engineer Associate, therefore I decided to compile resources that contributed to my success in the exam.

-[**What is Microsoft Azure AI-100 Exam**?](https://docs.microsoft.com/en-us/learn/certifications/azure-ai-engineer) This is the exam you have to pass to become a Microsoft Azure AI Engineer Associate, it involves designing and implementing an Azure AI solution.
+[**What is Microsoft Azure AI-100 Exam**?](https://docs.microsoft.com/en-us/learn/certifications/azure-ai-engineer) This is the exam you have to pass to become a Microsoft Azure AI Engineer Associate.
+It involves designing and implementing an Azure AI solution.

 **What is expected from the candidates?**